O'Nan moonshine and arithmetic: Number Theoretic Applications

 \subsection{Preliminaries on Elliptic Curves}

 The proofs of \Cref{CongruencesSelmer,USCorollary} require a little preparation which we provide in this section.

-One of the most important open problems in the context of elliptic curves is certainly the Birch and Swinnerton-Dyer Conjecture. \begin{conjecture} Let $E/\Q$ be an elliptic curve.
+One of the most important open problems in the theory of elliptic curves is the Birch and Swinnerton-Dyer Conjecture. \begin{conjecture} Let $E/\Q$ be an elliptic curve.
 Then we have that

-where $r$ denotes the order of vanishing of $L(E,s)$ at $s=1$, which equals the Mordell--Weil rank of $E$, $\Omega_E$ is the real period of $E$, $\Reg(E)$ denotes the regulator of the curve, the $c_\ell(E)$ for prime $\ell$ are the Tamagawa numbers of $E$, and, finally, $\#E(\Q)_{tors}$ signifies the torsion subgroup of the $\Q$-rational points of $E$. \end{conjecture}
+where $r$ denotes the order of vanishing of $L(E,s)$ at $s=1$, which equals the Mordell--Weil rank of $E$, $\Omega_E$ is the real period of $E$, $\#\Sha(E)$ and $\Reg(E)$ denote the order of the Tate-Shafarevich group and the regulator of $E$, respectively, the $c_\ell(E)$ for prime $\ell$ are the Tamagawa numbers of $E$, and $\#E(\Q)_{tors}$ signifies the order of the torsion subgroup of the $\Q$-rational points of $E$. \end{conjecture}

 The weak Birch and Swinnerton-Dyer conjecture---that the order of vanishing of $L(E,s)$ at $s=1$ equals the rank of $E$---was established for curves of ranks $0$ and $1$ through work of Gross--Zagier \cite{GrZ86} and Kolyvagin \cite{Kolyvagin}.
 More recently, Bhargava--Shankar \cite{BhargavaShankar} proved, using Kolyvagin's theorem and the proof of the Iwasawa main conjectures for $\GL_2$ by Skinner--Urban \cite{UrSk} (among other deep results), that a positive proportion of all elliptic curves satisfy the weak Birch and Swinnerton-Dyer Conjecture.